lindes/vrptools/README.md

 These tools are currently in their *infancy*.

-**DON'T EXPECT ANYTHING TO ACTUALLY WORK YET!**
+**Please keep your expectations low for this software, for now.**

-That said, `cineinfo` is actually starting to do something potentially useful.
-And more will surely be coming soon.
+That said, `cineinfo` is starting to provide some vaguely-useful information about a CINE file, and `cine-extract` will now generate a series of PPM files (in `cine-extract.d` by default; changeable with `-d` option) from one, one per frame.

 There's also a "magic" file (a la `/etc/magic`).
 I haven't yet taken the time to figure out how one would go about installing it on one's